curiosag/StackOverflowStrategies/README.md

 - **LEGIT** Recycle.
 Maintain bookmarks of your recent answers if you think they're valuable, but didn't get the attention they deserve.
 There will be more occasions to put them on stage.

 - **LEGIT** Specialize, perhaps in a frequent topic that comes in many flavors and cases and can't be boiled down to *"duplicate of...single answer"*.
-[BasilBourque](https://stackoverflow.com/search?q=user:642706) made piles of rep with his Java Date/DateTime expertise for example, and [Andreas](https://stackoverflow.com/users/5221149/andreas) is the character encoding guy.
+[Vlad Michaelca](https://vladmihalcea.com/how-to-get-a-10000-points-stackoverflow-reputation/) did it with Hibernate, [BasilBourque](https://stackoverflow.com/search?q=user:642706) made piles of rep with his Java Date/DateTime expertise for example, and [Andreas](https://stackoverflow.com/users/5221149/andreas) is the character encoding guy.
 Very hard to beat them on their home turf.

 - **LEGIT** Be a karma-whore.
 If you posted an answer and the OP signaled acceptance by commenting on the line of "thank you so much, very helpful" without accepting it, ask him if he/she/whatever could "consider to accept the answer by clicking the green check mark".
 Many new posters aren't aware of those formalities.

 - **LEGIT** Don't reply to everybody.
 Some posters have the habit only to up-vote or accept, when their perceived problem is solved, which may be not the problem stated in the OP, not solvable at all, or solvable, but only in ways the OP can't understand.
 It is usually obvious when you look at the list of questions in their SO profile.
+Still you might be able to lure them into rapport.

+   Low reputation and first time posters may not come back to their post at all, and perhaps even don't know about up-voting or accepting an answer.
+Only pays, if the question isn't terrible yielding a decent answer and up-votes from other visitors.

-- **QUESTIONABLE** Scavenging.
+- **LEGIT/QUESTIONABLE** Scavenging.
 From later answers it may be OK, if that's compatible with your moral compass.
 Don't try it with earlier answers, the approach will stink a mile against the wind.
 One could argue, that contemporary attention spans won't allow anybody to scroll past your hopefully leading answer anyway and you're serving mankind (and SO's stakeholders) by salvaging content from the otherwise unreachable depths.
 And if you manage to compile one complete answer from several fragmentary ones, that's actually legit [according to one founder](https://www.joelonsoftware.com/2008/09/15/stack-overflow-launches/) (or was so in 2008).

+- **GOOD** Become Eric Lippert - sort of anti-FGITW.
+Tell a [story](https://stackoverflow.com/questions/6441218/can-a-local-variables-memory-be-accessed-outside-its-scope/6445794#6445794), transporting the answer as a simile, yielded him >4750 up-votes.
+His style [inspired user Mystical](https://meta.stackoverflow.com/a/315705/1428369) to the [highest yielding answer](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array/11227902#11227902) on SO ever (>30940 up-votes, > 1600 bounty), adding illustrations to the approach.
+That was 2012, didn't test what would happen today.

 - **EVIL** Use sock puppet accounts and amplify certain answers.
 Don't overdo it, you'll quickly get weeded out.